Why focus on forced and servile marriage?

 In the mission of Rosemount Good Shepherd, this is of particular concern, and accordingly, in addition to our research collaboration with Anti-Slavery Australia, Rosemount is partnering with other organisations (such as the National Children’s and Youth Law Centre at the University of New South Wales) to better understand and respond to forced child marriage.

-Growing out of the report Hidden Exploitation: Women in forced labour, marriage and migration (released in April 2012 – read the report here), the Good Shepherd Network and Anti-Slavery Australia at the University of Technology, Sydney are collaborating to research forced and servile marriage in Australia.
+Growing out of the report Hidden Exploitation: Women in forced labour, marriage and migration (released in April 2012 – read the executive summary here), the Good Shepherd Network and Anti-Slavery Australia at the University of Technology, Sydney are collaborating to research forced and servile marriage in Australia.

 A key outcome of this evidence review was confirmation of the dearth of information available about how and how much forced and/or servile marriage impact Australia and Australians.